 - Federal Direct Unsubsidized Stafford Loan

-All of the above awards have specific requirements that determine eligibility such as expected family contribution (EFC), financial need (as determined from EFC), majors, field of study, high-school curriculum and GPA.
-The PLUS loans are subject to an approved credit check in order to qualify for the loan.
+All of the above awards have specific requirements that determine eligibility such as expected family contribution (EFC), financial need (as determined from EFC), majors, field of study and GPA.
+The PLUS loan is subject to an approved credit check in order to qualify for the loan.

-Federal Direct loans (subsidized, unsubsidized and Parent PLUS) are made available to students by filing the FAFSA (Free Application for Federal Student Aid) The Direct Loan Program offers the following types of loans:
+Federal Direct loans (unsubsidized and Grad PLUS) are made available to students by filing the FAFSA (Free Application for Federal Student Aid) The Direct Loan Program offers the following types of loans: